v411e/RNode_Firmware_CE/README.md

 - Learn the basics on how to [create and build your own RNode designs](https://unsigned.io/guides/2022_01_26_how-to-make-your-own-rnodes.html) from scratch
 - Once you've got the hang of it, start building RNodes for your community, or [even for selling them](https://unsigned.io/sell_rnodes.html)

-If you would rather just buy a pre-made unit, you can visit [my shop](https://unsigned.io/shop) and purchase my particular version of the [Handheld RNode](https://unsigned.io/shop/handheld-rnode/), which I can assure you is made to the highest quality, and with a lot of care.

-## Support RNode Development
+## Support development
+### Hardware donations
+If you would like to see support added for a board which you possess, you may donate it to myself, Jacob Eva, so that I can implement support for it into this project.
+There will be no official timescale given for implementation however, but I will try my best when I have time :) Please [contact me (scroll to the bottom)](https://liberatedsystems.co.uk/about) if you wish to donate hardware to the project.

+### Purchasing products
+You can support the development of the RNode Firmware CE project by purchasing RNodes (to come in the future) and other products from [Liberated Embedded systems](https://liberatedsystems.co.uk), my online business.
+For more information on my business, please see [here](https://liberatedsystems.co.uk/about/).

+From time to time the creator of the [Reticulum](https://reticulum.network) project, Mark Qvist, produces his own RNodes and sells them through his [shop](https://unsigned.io/shop).
+You may support the development of open, free and private communications systems through purchasing these from him.

+### Monetary donations
+I, the maintainer of this fork, am currently not accepting monetary donations.
+These are instead better directed to [Mark Qvist](https://unsigned.io), who created the original repository this one is based on, and is the core developer of the [Reticulum](https://reticulum.network) project, which is what the RNode Firmware was designed to supplement as a network adapter.
-You can help support the continued development of open, free and private communications systems by donating via one of the following channels:
+You can help support the continued development of open, free and private communications systems by donating to him via one of the following channels:

 - Monero:
   ```